The Scottish Borders and The Kingdom of Northumbria

 If you have arrived at this page courtesy of a search engine and are hopeing for an erudite and comprehensive history of Northumbria you will be disappointed.
 Similarly if you arrived via the Northumbrian pages on Wikipedia - the link here is not of my doing and was not approved by the editor of this site.

 The period of interest is between AD 450 and 1000 - roughly the period in the history of southern Scotland between the withdrawl of the Roman garrisons and the passing of the height of Anglian power in the north of England.
-It is a time tradionally described as the "Dark Ages".
+It is a time tradionally described as the "Dark Ages" but is now usually referred to as The Anglo-Saxon Era.

 In the second century AD the Roman geographer Ptolemy recorded that the tribe that occupied the area of present day south-east Scotland were the Votadini centred in Lothian.
 At that time all the tribes in southern Scotland would have spoken Old Welsh.
 In the sixth century the northern English tribes of Bernicia and Deira combined to form Northumbria, the most powerful of the Anglo-Saxon kingdoms before the rise of Mercia in the eighth century.
 Northumbria stretched from the river Humber in the south to the Forth estuary in the North including the site of present day Edinburgh.